 Most of my friends think that Duck Breast is too difficult to make at home and wouldn’t even know where to begin.
-The truth of the matter is, it’s just not that difficult to make and duck is actually very versatile and can be served many different ways.
+The truth of the matter is it’s just not that difficult to make, and duck is actually very versatile and can be served in many different ways.

-From Prep to finish, this pan-seared duck breast (with the vegetables) can be on your dinner table in about 45 minutes.
+From start to finish, this pan-seared duck breast (with the vegetables) can be on your dinner table in about 45 minutes.
 Seriously, it’s not rocket science.

 The secret to cooking duck breast is really pretty simple.
 You start with a cold pan.

 And the reason you do this is to slowly render the fat from the breast while crisping the skin.
 So place your seasoned duck breast skin side down in a cold, dry skillet.
 Now comes the fun part!

 And the only real secret on how to cook duck breast is to cook it low and slow on the stovetop.
 The rule of thumb is 8-10 minutes over medium heat until you get crispy skin that becomes a beautiful golden brown.
 The time can vary depending on your stovetop, so keep an eye on the duck. *Never cook a duck breast over high heat